In addition to economic support and health care, DHS provides many services to help Minnesota’s seniors.

 DHS works to help seniors find the services and resources they need to continue living in their homes for as long as possible.

-The American Indian Elder Program increases awareness and accessibility to services for Indian elders in urban Indian communities and on the 11 Indian reservations in Minnesota.
+The American Indian Elder Desk increases awareness and accessibility to services for Indian elders in urban Indian communities and on the 11 Indian reservations in Minnesota.

 DHS implements rates, develops policy and is responsible for program administration for nursing facilities, boarding care homes and institutions for developmentally disabled.